shirosaidev/airbnbbot/README.md

 Edit `tobot_corpus.txt` and create word and sentence tokens.
 Corpus file is the base brain for the bot which contains words/sentences used by nltk and sklearn to help the bot respond to questions.

-Set environment variables for Airbnb login username and password.
+Set environment variables for Airbnb login username and password (you can also set these in config.py).

 ```sh
 $ export TOBOT_LOGIN=<airbnb_login_username>
 $ export TOBOT_PASSWORD=<airbnb_login_password>
 ```

-Set environment variables for Airbnb api key and oauth token. (if you don't know these, don't set now and TOBOT will ask you if you want to look them up)
+Set environment variables for Airbnb api key and oauth token.
+If you don't know these, don't set now and TOBOT will ask you if you want to look them up. (you can also set these in config.py)

 ```sh
 $ export TOBOT_APIKEY=<airbnb_apikey>